frog118/ShowMeYourHands/README.md

 Based on https://steamcommunity.com/sharedfiles/filedetails/?id=2171708109]Clutter Weapon Hands but dynamically sets the hands based on the graphics of the weapon.
 It will however still use the old hand-definitions if they exist.

 There is also mod-settings where you can modify the settings for each weapon.
 These settings can be exported and included in a mod to add native support.
+All my "Continued"-mods should have native support.

 [h2]Credits[/h2]
-Telefonmast for the support with the texture-code. qux for the updated hand-texture.
+Telefonmast for the support with the texture-code. qux for the updated hand-texture. shiuanyue for the Chinese translation.
 Preview-image includes armor and weapons from the excellent XCOM-mods by velcroboy333 https://steamcommunity.com/sharedfiles/filedetails/?id=2317335843]XCOM Armor https://steamcommunity.com/sharedfiles/filedetails/?id=2062766405]XCOM Weapons